 The Murray River

-Since ancient times Aboriginal tribes have lived along the river.
-After European settlement the system was travelled by some of Australia's earliest European explorers including Hamilton Hume, William Hovell, Thomas Livingstone Mitchell, Charles Sturt and Edward John Eyre.
+Since ancient times Aboriginal tribes have lived along the river and, after European settlement, the river was travelled by some of Australia's earliest European explorers.
 By the late 1800s, it was a busy trading route with boats carrying supplies to and carting wool from the region's stations and homesteads.

-Board a historic paddle steamer or visit museums and the river towns of Albury Wodonga, Echuca-Moama, Swan Hill or Mildura to find out more about riverboat history.
+Want to learn more?
+Delve into Indigenous history with an Aboriginal tour guide, board a historic paddle steamer or visit museums and the river towns of Albury Wodonga, Echuca-Moama, Swan Hill or Mildura.

 On the water

-Captain your own houseboat and drift at your own pace, hire a boat for a day's fishing or paddle through Kings Billabong in a canoe.
-For a faster pace, waterski on Lake Hume, Lake Mulwala or on wider sections of the Murray River.
+Hire your own houseboat and coast along at a pace that suits your mood.
+Keen to cast a line?
+Rent a boat for a day's fishing, or take a slow paddle through Kings Billabong in a canoe.
+Take it up a gear with a session on waterskis on Lake Hume, Lake Mulwala or on wider sections of the Murray River.

 Plan a holiday with a difference.
 Get the gang together and climb aboard your very own houseboat and cruise down the Murray River at your own pace.

 From waterskiing, wakeboarding and canoeing to paddle-steamer rides and houseboat trips, experience the Murray region from out on the water.